tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 Also note that initial cell selection is only available for EPC-enabled simulations.
 LTE-only simulations must use the manual attachment method.
-See section :ref:`sec-network-attachment` of user documentation for more information on their differences in usage.
+See section :ref:`sec-network-attachment` of the User Documentation for more information on their differences in usage.

 The next subsections cover different parts of initial cell selection, namely *cell search*, *broadcast of system information*, and *cell selection evaluation*.